- Books, Literature, and Writing»

 This time my date looks half decent which is a good start.
 He’s snazzily dressed and even has a jag parked on the street outside.
 Nice one.
 We’re just getting acquainted when there’s an almighty furore at the next table.
 It appears the local care home for the mentally unstable is throwing a birthday party (and most of the plates by the sound of it).

 He’s interesting - alleluia!
 That’s a first.
 He reveals he’s very much into dangerous sports and goes on to show me the various battle scars acquired over the years.
-It turns out there’s more metal and plates in his limbs than on the table in front of us.
+It turns out there is more metal in his limbs than on the table in front of us.
 He gives me a lift home in his jag and I don’t hear from him again after that.
 He may have more metal parts than the bionic man but there's clearly no magnetism between us.
-He says he’s been married four times already so you have to be wary don’t you?
+He says he’s been married four times already so you have to be wary, don’t you?
 Henry the eighth's fifth wife would vouch for that.

 I don’t hear back from Mr man mountain either which is a trifle disconcerting - if even he isn’t interested in me then there is no hope.